Speaking at Community Day 2012

 Juicer 1.0.0 Released

 Earlier today Christian Johansen pushed the button and published Juicer v1.0.0 as a gem.
 For those unfamiliar with Juicer, it’s an open source Ruby based tool that allows you to merge and minify your JavaScript and CSS files.
-Internally, Juicer uses JSLint to keep your JavaScript in good shape and supports both YUI Compressor and Google Closure Compiler to make your CSS and JavaScript files as small as possible.
-I have written about speeding up your Webby site with Juicer previously, and with the new version there are even more features to like.
-These are the new features that exites me the most ...
+Internally, Juicer uses JSLint to keep your JavaScript in good shape and supports both YUI Compressor and Google Closure Compiler to make your CSS and JavaScript files as small as possible. ...

 Speeding Up Your Webby Site With Juicer

 On this blog I use several stylesheets to keep things (somewhat) organised.
 This allows me to upgrade my coderay.css file or my Tripoli CSS stylesheets without having to reorganise everything.
-But, just because I like to organise my code into managable chunks, doesn’t mean that I have to degrade the performance of the site for the visitors.
-To help me improve performance by both reducing total transfer size and amount of requests for stylesheets, I’ve added Juicer to the mix. ...
+But, just because I like to organise my code into managable chunks, doesn’t mean that I have to degrade the performance of the site for the visitors. ...

 Perfect Pitch